"Dear Ami" is Steward’s money advice column. Submit questions here.

 - Ensure each candidate is either an enrolled agent, accredited tax adviser (ATA), accredited tax preparer (ATP), certified public accountant (CPA).

-- Check your state's CPA society, the Accreditation Council's Web site, or the National Association of Enrolled Agents' directory to verify that he or she is licensed, is a member in good standing, and has had no disciplinary action taken against him or her.
+- Use the resources in Step 2 to verify that he or she is licensed, is a member in good standing, and has had no disciplinary action taken against him or her.

 An interview guide to help you hire the best: